Introducing irrational enumeration: analytic combinatorics for objects of irrational size: Introduction

 However, we are aware of only one work that considers irrational classes, and that addresses a rather different question: Garrabrant and Pak~\cite{GP2014} (see also Melczer~\cite[Section~3.4.2]{Melczer2021}) considers the tiling of a strip of length $n+\veps$ with a finite set of irrational length tiles with adjacency constraints, for some fixed $\veps\in\bbR$ and each $n\in\bbN$.
 Their main result is that the ordinary generating functions for these tilings are precisely the diagonals of multivariate $\bbN$-rational functions.
 As far as we know, Ribenboim sequences have not previously been used for enumeration, although Richard Stanley made use of polynomials with irrational exponents in~\cite{Stanley2024}.

 The idea of extending the scope of analytic combinatorics to irrational classes was first presented in a MathOverflow question and at a Banff workshop in 2016~\cite{BevanIrrationalMOQuestion,BevanIrrationalBIRS}.
 The main result in this paper originally appeared in the Master's thesis of the second author~\cite{Conde2024}.
-The authors are particularly grateful to Andrew Elvey Price for discussions and advice.
+The authors are particularly grateful to Andrew Elvey Price for discussions and advice, and also to two anonymous referees whose feedback helped us to improve the presentation of this work.

 Theorem~\ref{thmMain} only gives the first-order asymptotics of \primi{} classes.
 With more detailed analysis it ought to be possible to calculate further terms, analogous to the result of Flajolet and Odlyzko~\cite{FO1990} that the coefficient of $z^n$ in $(1-z/\rho)^{-\alpha}$ admits the asymptotic expansion